Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 6 Januari 2026 22.34.03 UTC
+- WIB: Selasa, 6 Januari 2026 23.43.08 UTC
-- WITA: Selasa, 6 Januari 2026 23.34.03 UTC
+- WITA: Rabu, 7 Januari 2026 00.43.08 UTC
-- WIT: Rabu, 7 Januari 2026 00.34.03 UTC
+- WIT: Rabu, 7 Januari 2026 01.43.08 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: inspirational
+Kategori: success